xon88/laravel5-REST-example/readme.md

 >777 is not a good idea here but for dev purposes should be fine

-In CentOS, you need to set write permissions in SELinux
+In CentOS, you need to set write permissions in SELinux:
 ```
 su -c "chcon -R -h -t httpd_sys_script_rw_t /var/www/dev.local/storage/"
 su -c "chcon -R -h -t httpd_sys_script_rw_t /var/www/dev.local/logs/"